 I love gothic romance movies and gothic TV shows – and I especially love when they also happen to be period dramas or have touches of the supernatural!
 Call it my never-ending interest in everything Jane Eyre, Beauty and the Beast stories, history, paranormal romance, and moody Byronic Heroes.
 The intense emotion and other ingredients of Romanticism draw me in every time.

 Still, while incredibly popular today, there’s not a whole lot of information out there about the gothic romance genre beyond classic gothic fiction.
 And even less about the period drama examples from film and television besides the discussion of gothic horror.

-So, I think it’s the perfect time to spotlight gothic romance movies that also happen to be period dramas this Halloween season.
+So, I think it’s the perfect time to spotlight gothic romance movies and romance shows that also happen to be period dramas this Halloween season.
 Now, on this list, you’ll also see some paranormal romance because when it comes to elements of classic gothic stories and paranormal romance, the two often intersect.

 Not always.
 But often enough.
 Mainly because of the frequent amalgamation of classic monster literature and the romantic Byronic Hero of the Brontë persuasion – what I like to call the Byronic Monster (Twilight, The Vampire Diaries, etc.).

 In a nutshell, you take the classic horror monsters of Shelley, Polidori, and Stoker, the gothic elements of Radcliffe or Du Maurier, and the redeemable Byronic Heroes of the Brontë sisters to create today’s Byronic Monsters in stories that combine aspects of all three.